anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 2 and 8 October (Proper 22)

+Year A

+* **Exodus 20.1-4, 7-9, 12-20** continues the series in the Pentateuch and in Exodus, and is the Ten Commandments (with some of the details omitted). **Psalm 19** [or 19.7-14] is about the 'law', 'testimony', 'statutes' and 'commandment of the Lord'.
+* **Philippians 3.4b-14** begins a two-part series in Philippians, and has Paul saying, 'I regard everything as loss because of the surpassing value of knowing Christ Jesus my Lord'.
+* **Matthew 21.33-46** continues the series in Matthew (without a gap), and is the parable of the wicked tenants of the vineyard.
+The 'Related' reading, **Isaiah 5.1-7**, is a song about God's vineyard.
+The 'Related' psalm, **Psalm 80.9-17** (EV: 8-16), is about God's vine.

 Year C

 * **Lamentations 1.1-6** continues the series on the prophets, and provides a brief excursion from Jeremiah.
 It laments the desolation of Jerusalem, but the canticle, **Lamentations 3.19-26** glimpses hope for the future.
 As an alternative to the canticle, **Psalm 137** [or 137.1-6], is about the desolation of Jerusalem.